martymcwizard/martymcwizard/README.md

 ## Recent Projects

-- [Project 1](https://github.com/martymcwizard/nec2017-analyzer): A tool to make sense of the National Electric Code
+- [NEC 2017 Analyzer](https://github.com/martymcwizard/nec2017-analyzer): A tool to make sense of the National Electric Code

 ## Connect with Me